samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 }
 ```

-This simple function simple re-calibrates the camera position settings and page dimensions anytime the display is resized.
+This simple function simply re-calibrates the camera position settings and page dimensions anytime the display is resized.

 Done!
-That's all the code we need for the project.
-Now we can proceed to testing it in our browser.
+That's all the code you need for the project.
+Now you can proceed to test it in a web browser.

-Find the complete code [here](https://github.com/coderonfleek/webvr/tree/master/auth0-floating-name).
-A working demo can also be found [here](https://plugintests-e13a7.firebaseapp.com)

 ## Testing the Project